ALDI-DX/.github/profile/README.md

-# We won't drive digital value on our own.
-But together with you – we will. 👋👩🏻‍💻
+# ALDI DX – driving digital value

 <img src="./ALDI_DX_Titelbild-GitHub-Org_1200x628.jpg?raw=true"/>

-At ALDI DX we develop innovative digital products and services for our employees as well as our customers in 11 ALDI SÜD countries and over 7,300 ALDI SÜD stores worldwide.
-We drive digital value to offer great quality at the lowest price.
+We are driving digital value to offer great quality at the lowest price.

+With over 7,300 stores on four continents, the sun never sets on the world of ALDI SÜD.
+From a small grocery store in Essen-Schonnebeck to a reliable partner for many people around the world: ALDI SÜD promotes good things for everyone.
+A state-of-the-art IT landscape contributes to its success.

-We will be guided along the way by the three core values of the ALDI SÜD Group – simplicity, reliability and responsibility.
-And at ALDI DX, our team and our performance are also at the heart of everything we do.
+The three core values of the ALDI SÜD Group guide us in this endeavour: simplicity, consistency and responsibility.
+In addition, our team and our performance are at the heart of everything we do.

+At ALDI DX, 3,800 IT colleagues develop innovative digital products and services for our employees and customers.
+This enables us to maximise our digital added value and offer outstanding quality at the lowest possible price.
+Together we are reshaping discount retail.
+One thing is clear: we cannot reshape the future alone.
+But with your help, we can.
+Join the movement!

+---

 As a [developer](https://it-jobs.aldi-sued.de/en/your-possibilities/developer?utm_source=GitHub&utm_medium=unternehmensprofil&utm_campaign=INT_reprogramretail&utm_term=statisch&utm_content=developer-link), you make the difference.
 Or perhaps more accurately: code the difference?
 Because with your code, you have a company-wide impact.
 Millions of customers and thousands of colleagues around the world benefit from these solutions, which you implement as a developer with us. 💪💡 This is what awaits you:
 - You find your very own niche of expertise